-EXHIBIT I

-Actuarial Assumptions and Methods Used for Temporary and Extended Temporary Disability Benefit
+EXHIBIT I Actuarial Assumptions and Methods Used for Temporary and Extended Temporary Disability Benefit

 Plan Year: July 1 through June 30 Definition of Active Member: First day of biweekly payroll period following employment for new Department employees or immediately following transfer from other City departments.
-Projected Covered Payroll: \$900,254,454 for 2013-2014 plan year.
-Projected Distributions: \$13,645,215 for first year (payroll times two-year average of actual distributions as a percent of actual payroll) increasing 4.25% per year thereafter Net Investment Return: 5.00% Consumer Price Index (CPI): Increase of 3.50% per year; benefit increases due to CPI subject to 3.0% maximum.
+Projected Covered Payroll: \$900,126,274 for 2014-2015 plan year.
+Projected Distributions: \$14,459,258 for first year (payroll times two-year average of actual distributions as a percent of actual payroll) increasing 4.00% per year thereafter Net Investment Return: 4.00%, net of investment expenses.
+Consumer Price Index (CPI): Increase of 3.25% per year; benefit increases due to CPI subject to 3.0% maximum.
 Member Contribution Rate: Employees start contributing on the first day of the payroll period following the completion of 26 continuous weeks of Department and/or City service at the rate of \$1.00 for each biweekly payroll period.
 Department Contribution Rate: Rate recommended by Board's Actuary multiplied by the total monthly equivalent of compensation.
 Funding Method: Annual contributions equal the present value of all future disability payments for those expected to become disabled during the year with an adjustment for interest credited to the reserves.
 Subject to modification by the Board's funding policy.
 Funding Policy: Recommend a contribution rate to reach a target general reserve equal to 20% of the claim reserve at the end of ten years from June 30, 2009.
 Claim Reserve: The sum of the Open Claim Reserve and the Pending Claim Reserve.
 Open Claim Reserve: The number of open claims times the reserve factor specified in Section IIID(2) of the Plan.
-The reserve factor was increased to \$13,250 in 2011, \$15,050 in 2012 and \$16,000 in 2013.
+The reserve factor was increased to \$15,050 in 2012, \$16,000 in 2013 and \$17,600 in 2014.
 These reserve factors are provided by the Retirement Office and accepted by The Segal Company without audit.
 Pending Claim Reserve: 1/26 of the total benefits paid during the preceding fiscal year.
 Incurred Claims: Paid claims for the year plus the increase in claim reserves.